-Professor Wendy Greene’s principal interest is examining socio-legal constructions of identity and how they inform and constrain civil rights protections aimed to combat inequality.
-As one of a few U.S. legal scholars actively engaged in the study of comparative slavery and race relations in the Americas and Caribbean, Professor Greene’s work on race and racial inequality embodies a hemispheric perspective.
-Her scholarship primarily explores emerging forms of workplace discrimination at the intersection of race, color, gender, religion, and national origin.
-She has coined two recognized terms in the field of labor and employment law - “misperception discrimination” and “grooming codes discrimination.”
-Her internationally recognized work in these areas has shaped the enforcement stance of the Equal Employment Opportunity Commission (EEOC), administrative law judges, federal courts, and civil rights organizations in civil rights cases.
-Notably, the 11th Circuit and Ninth Circuit Court of Appeals have endorsed Professor Greene’s published definition of race as a legal authority on the social construction of race and as a practicable definition for constitutional decision-making respectively.
+The daughter of American civil rights activists, Professor Doris “Wendy” Greene is a trailblazing U.S. anti-discrimination law scholar, teacher, and advocate who has devoted her professional life’s work to advancing racial, color, and gender equity in workplaces and beyond.
+Professor Greene’s legal scholarship and public advocacy, which explores how constructions of identity inform and constrain anti-discrimination law, have generated civil rights protections for victims of discrimination throughout the United States.
+A visionary, she is the architect of two new legal constructs recognized within anti-discrimination law theory and praxis: “misperception discrimination” and “grooming codes discrimination.”
+Her internationally recognized publications in these areas have shaped the enforcement stance of the Equal Employment Opportunity Commission (EEOC), administrative law judges, federal courts, and civil rights organizations in civil rights cases.
+Recently, the 11th Circuit and Ninth Circuit Court of Appeals endorsed Professor Greene’s published definition of race as a legal authority on the social construction of race and as a practicable definition for constitutional decision-making respectively.

+Deeply devoted to public and professional service, Professor Greene serves on the Editorial Board of the Race and Law Prof Blog.
+She is also a member of the Executive Boards of: the Association of American Law Schools (AALS) Law Schools Sections on Constitutional Law, Employment Discrimination, Employment Law and Law and the Humanities; the Editorial Board of the Employee Rights and Employment Law Policy Journal housed at Chicago-Kent College of Law; and the Lutie Lytle Black Women Law Faculty Writing Workshop Program Planning Committee.
 Greene is a past chair of the AALS Section on Women in Legal Education and has previously served on the ACLU of Alabama Board of Directors, the 2015 American Society for Legal History Program Committee, the Birmingham Civil Rights Summer Voting Rights Series Steering Committee, the Birmingham Civil Rights Institute Human Rights Symposium Community Advisory Committee, the National Bar Association Law Professors Division Executive Committee, the National Chair’s Education Task Force for the National Black Law Students Association, and the Southeast/Southwest People of Color Legal Scholarship Conference Executive Committee.